 When a person has both a degenerative joint and loss of ligament stability, a routine total joint replacement will relieve pain, but will not allow normal motion.

-At Glendale Adventist Medical Center, orthopedic specialists offer patients a reverse total shoulder arthroplasty, a unique and successful approach to dealing with this problem: The ball portion of the joint is fixed to the shoulder blade and the cup is attached to the upper arm.
-By doing this, the cup captures the ball in a way that the normal total shoulder arthroplasty can't, and therefore the patient not only has relief of pain but also regains motion.
+At Glendale Adventist Medical Center, orthopedic specialists offer patients a reverse total shoulder arthroplasty.
+With this procedure, the ball portion of the joint is fixed to the shoulder blade and the cup is attached to the upper arm.
+By doing this, the cup captures the ball in a way that normal total shoulder arthroplasty can't, and therefore the patient not only has relief of pain but also regains motion.